 - Celebrated St. Patrick’s Day in Dublin, Ireland

 Then I flew home!
-While this is a pretty aggressive itinerary (I wouldn’t necessarily recommend this route for everyone), I am going to share five strategies that helped me design this itinerary, and how you, too, can craft a pretty rad, multifaceted Eurotrip in two weeks or less.
+While this is a pretty aggressive itinerary (I wouldn’t necessarily recommend this route for everyone), I will share five strategies that helped me design this itinerary and how you, too, can craft a pretty rad, multifaceted Eurotrip in two weeks or less.

 Europe has a lot to offer, so figuring out what type of activities you prefer will help you select destinations that fit your style.

 Are you into nightlife?
 Spots like Amsterdam, Berlin, and Prague know how to party, and they each have their own style.